Hamiltonian gauge theory with corners: constraint reduction and flux superselection: Locally Hamiltonian symplectic reduction with corners

-The first step consists in showing that $\Gred $ has a \emph{Hamiltonian} action on $(\uCo,\uomegao)$ generated by a momentum map $\uh:\uCo\to\fGred^*$ readily derived from $\iota_\C^*\h_\smbullet$, a fact directly related to the identity $\fGo = \ker(\iota_\C^*\h^\text{co}_\smbullet)$ (Theorems \ref{thm:frakN} and \ref{thm:fGo}).
-One should notice that $\uh$ is ambiguous insofar it depends on the arbitrary choice of the reference configuration $\phi_\smbullet\in\C$.
-This is important because it means that---in contrast to the constraint reduction which was performed at the \emph{zero}-level set of $\bHo$---there isn't a priori any one preferred value of the flux $f\in\F \simeq \Im(\uh)$ at which to perform the corner reduction.
-This matches the usual constant-shift ambiguity of a momentum map as well as the physical intuition that fixing the value of the flux imposes an (arbitrary) restriction on the phase space.
-As a result, we must conclude that the reduction of $\uCo$ by $\Gred$ provides a physically viable symplectic space for \emph{each} value of the flux $f\in\F$.
+It is important to notice that---in contrast to the constraint reduction which was performed at the \emph{zero}-level set of $\bHo$---there isn't a priori any one preferred value of the flux $f\in\F \simeq \Im(\uh)$ at which to perform the corner reduction.
+As a result, we must conclude that the reduction of $\uCo$ by $\Gred$ provides a symplectic space for \emph{each} value of the flux $f\in\F$.
+According to the MWM symplectic reduction, one can construct such symplectic spaces as